-- Click the Language button, displayed in the lower end of the item card.
+Click the Language button, displayed at the lower end of the item card.

 All tags currently associated with the item are displayed on the item page.
 Item-specific tags are placed in the analysis panel.

 Add or delete tags associated with the item

-- Select one or several of the default tags, end deselect any other one if needed.
-Learn more on how to set default tags for your workspace here.
+Select one or several of the default tags, end deselect any other one if needed.

 View all other items that have the same tag

-- To edit the filter, click on the filter button at the top of your screen.
+To edit the filter, click on the filter button at the top of your screen.
 The button is orange if the filter is active.
-Learn more about how to user filter here.
+Learn more about how to use filters here.

-Available options depending on the type of the item.
+Available options depending on the type of item.

-Check will display different options in the item card depending on the type of the item and some if its feature:
+Check displays different options in the item card depending on the type of the item and some of its feature:

-Links to original articles, social media post and linked videos
+Links to original articles, social media posts, and linked videos

 Reverse image search